Table of Contents

 He’s made a start with this JS Fiddle: Making Stuff Happen with JQuery.

-Looking at the sample code for Prototype 4, can you toggle (show/hide) the #search-controls div with JQuery?
+Looking at the sample code in the JS Fiddle above, can you toggle (show/hide) the #search-controls div with JQuery?

 How about a somewhat more involved challenge?!
 Right now, the code allows the user to filter by manufacturer and model.
 How would you extend it to also filter by part type?